Welcome

 Prior Authorizations Exceptions and Redeterminations

-We hope that your drug coverage will work well for you, but it’s possible that you might have a problem.
-If your drug is not on the Drug List or is restricted, here are things you can do (please see the Evidence of Coverage, Chapter 5: Using the plan’s coverage for your Part D prescription drugs, for more detailed information):
+We want your prescription drug coverage to meet your needs.
+However, sometimes you may find that a drug is not on our Drug List (formulary) or has certain restrictions.
+If this happens, here are your options (see Evidence of Coverage, Chapter 5: Using the plan’s coverage for your Part D prescription drugs, for more details):

-• You may be able to get a temporary supply of the drug (only members in certain situations can get a temporary supply).
-This will give you and your provider time to change to another drug or to file a request to have the drug covered.
+• Temporary supply (in certain situations): You may be able to receive a short-term supply of the drug.
+This gives you and your provider time to either switch to another drug or submit a request to have your drug covered.
+For more details, see the Transition Policy section below.

-• You can request an exception and ask the plan to cover the drug or remove restrictions from the drug.
+• Request an exception: You and your provider can ask the plan to cover your drug or remove restrictions.

-• To request a prior authorization for a prescription drug that requires it.
+• Prior authorization for a drug that requires it.

-• To request a prior authorization for a drug designated as a high-risk medication.
+• Prior authorization for a drug designated as a high-risk medication.

-• To request that we waive quantity limit on a drug.
+• Wavier of a quantity limit on a drug.

-• To request that a drug be covered at a lower tier.
+• Request to cover a drug at a lower cost-sharing tier.

-• To request that we waive the requirement to try an alternative drug “step therapy” first.
+• Waiver of the requirement to try an alternative drug (“step therapy”) first.

 Transition Policy